The History of Midwifery and Childbirth in America: A Time Line

 - In Colonial America, women attended women.

-- More food and better conditions enabled better outcomes in America
+- More food and better conditions enabled better outcomes in America than in England.

 - Social childbirth—female rites performed during childbirth.

 1660-1774: Parliament regulated Colonial imports and exports for more than a century before the American Revolution.
 During much of that time, the 13 Colonies prospered, as their trade was valuable to Britain.
 But after 1763, restrictions upon America became increasingly onerous.
 Even more serious in creating American discontent were efforts on the part of Britain to tax the Colonies for revenue to support the British army and officials in North America.